gilmoreorless/postcss-gradient-transparency-fix/README.md

 ![Gradient using new spec][img-premul]

-Of course, there’s a catch — not all the browsers have implemented the updated version of the spec.
-If you write a gradient with a `transparent` value, it will look the way you intended in some browsers but not in others.
+Of course, there was a catch — not all the browsers implemented the updated version of the spec at the same time.
+If you wrote a gradient with a `transparent` value, it would look the way you intended in some browsers but not in others.

-At the current time (February 2016), the following browsers support CSS gradients but do **not** support the updated spec:

-* Desktop Safari
-* iOS Safari
-* ...yup, that’s it (I honestly expected this list to be bigger)
+When this plugin was first written in 2016, some browsers had started to support the new spec.
+Very soon afterwards, Safari was left as the only browser that supported CSS gradients but did **not** support the updated spec.
+This applied to both desktop and iOS Safari.

+In March 2022, Safari 15.4 was released with [full support for pre-multiplied alpha transparency](safari-15-4), completing the last piece of the support puzzle.
+But not all devices can upgrade to 15.4, so a compatibility solution is still required.

-The solution for those browsers is to not use the `transparent` keyword at all, but instead use specific `rgba()` or `hsla()` values that have full transparency but keep the colour the same:
+The solution for those older browser versions is to not use the `transparent` keyword at all, but instead use specific `rgba()` or `hsla()` values that have full transparency but keep the colour the same:

 ```css
 /* Original */